hrugani/cn1_AppPresentation/README.md

 # CN1_AppPresentation
-Simply CRUD App written with CodeNameOne -  Only for Presentations
+Simple CRUD App written with CodeNameOne -  Only for Presentations